CSW Policy Brief Prize

 CSW will not publish a Policy Brief Series for AY 2020-2021.
 Stay tuned for next year’s competition announcement!

-The CSW Policy Brief Prize was created to support and promote applied feminist scholarship by graduate students at UCLA.
-In 2011, we initiated a publications series rethinking public policy on gender, sexuality, and women’s issues and created the prize to encourage graduate students to submit their work.
-Each CSW Policy Brief presents research in support of a policy change that would substantially improve the health and well being of women and their families.
-Previous CSW Policy Briefs can be found on our Policy Briefs page.
+The CSW Policy Brief Prize supports and promotes applied feminist scholarship by graduate students at the UCs.
+Each CSW Policy Brief presents research in support of a policy change that would substantially improve the health and wellbeing of women and their families.
+Previous CSW Policy Briefs can be found on our Policy Briefs webpage.

-Graduate Students currently enrolled at University of California campuses are eligible to apply.
+Currently enrolled graduate students at all University of California campuses are eligible to apply.

-Students who are qualified under the CA Dream Act of 2011 are eligible to apply.
-Find detailed information on the Dream Act at www.financialaid.ucla.edu.
+- Students who are qualified under the CA Dream Act of 2011 are eligible to apply.
+Detailed information on the CA Dream Act of 2011 is on www.financialaid.ucla.edu.

 Deadline for Submission